chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-minigames/common/zero-or-hero.md

 ---
-description: Zero or Hero is a common minigame added in v0.9 Alpha.
+description: Zero or Hero is a common minigame to be added in v0.9 Alpha.
 It is based on the YouTube version with the same name.
 ---

 # Zero or Hero